 - Lemon grass

-Dry brushing your body before you go in the shower!
-Sounds odd I know, but it gets your circulation going and removes dead skin cells with toxins that clog the lymph.
+Dry brush your body before you go in the shower!
+Sounds odd I know, but it gets your circulation going and removes dead skin cells as well as toxins that clog the lymph.
 It will leave your skin soft, renewed, and invigorated, while at the same time physically pushing your lymph to begin flowing.
 You could always do that in the shower or before your shower.
 Here’s a great how-to video that explains the technique.